astux7/japanese-alphabets-app/README.md

 * Technology - Rubymotion

 <h4>How it looks now</h4>
-Main targets of the app is
+Main targets of the app are
 * Study
 (you learn the hiragana)